RSharma98/rsharma98.github.io/_games/traffic_rush.md

 <br><br>
 The game consists of various elements such as meshes, textures, collision detection, different camera views, a functional main menu and control system.
 It is far from my best work but considering it is my first game built using C++ I am very proud of the work done on this game and the final outcome!
 <br><br>
 The source code for this project is unavailable publicly as it contains template code provided by my lecturer and therefore cannot be shared publicly.
-However, I am able to send you the source code if you need examples of my C++ work for a potential opportunity - just send me an email and I will share the source code and project files.
+However, a playable version of the game is available and I am able to send you the source code if you need examples of my C++ work for a potential opportunity - just send me an email and I will share the source code.